 Day 2 -

-After breakfast, we will set out to discover more of Dubrovnik – the Pearl of the Adriatic.
+Today we will have a transfer to our boat and then set out to discover Dubrovnik – the Pearl of the Adriatic.

 Day 3 -